Agent-Centric Relation Graph for Object Visual Navigation: Introduction

-In this work, we propose an agent-centric model that consists of two relationships, \textit{i.e.,} \textit{the relationship among objects} and \textit{the relationship between the agent and the target}.
-The construction of the above relationships is quite similar to the human navigation process.
-For example, to ``look for a TV'', the human would first perceive the target location based on the objects in the environment.
-As visual navigation is performed in an environment that contains many objects, it is reasonable to determine the rough position based on the rest objects.
-In addition, humans are under the guidance of the relationship with the target when performing navigation.
-We argue that visual navigation is a target-driven task, and the above relationships are significant indicators to guide the agent in approaching the target.
+In this work, we specifically analyze the impact of object relationships in different directions and propose an agent-centric model ACRG that consists of two relationships, \textit{i.e.,} \textit{the horizontal relationship among objects} and \textit{the distance relationship between the agent and objects.} As shown in \cref{flap_map}, our model can utilize the horizontal coordinates (in Green) to capture the horizontal relationship among objects.
+Moreover, our method can utilize the relationship in the vertical direction (in Blue) and the target depth value in the depth direction (in Yellow) to perceive the distance relationship.
+The construction of the above relationships is similar to the human navigation process.
+For example, to ``look for a television'', humans usually perceive the target location based on the objects in the environment.
+As visual navigation is performed in an environment that contains many objects, it is reasonable to determine the rough position based on the rest of the objects, even if the target is not yet visible.
+The horizontal relationship of objects can assist in this conjecture process.
+In addition, when humans approach the target, they also need to perceive the distance relationship with the target object.
+We argue that the vertical relationship of objects and the depth between the agent and the target help the agent to perceive the distance relationship.
+Different vertical coordinate values represent different distances from the center of the field of view.
+Visual navigation is a target-driven task, and the relationships in different directions all play a crucial role in guiding the agent to approach the target.

+To build \textit{the horizontal relationship among objects} in the environment, we propose the Object Horizontal Relationship Graph (OHRG) that only stores relative horizontal locations.
+Note that previous work \cite{du2020learning} both builds horizontal and vertical relationships.
+However, we argue that using only one graph to establish two relationships simultaneously is inappropriate and cannot make each relationship play the greatest role.
+In visual navigation tasks, the process of finding objects typically does not involve vertical height.
+The agent can locate the target object by searching on the two-dimensional plane.